carleton-spacehogs/bioinformatics-carleton/pages/protocols/week6-2021-mothur.md

 ```

 ***Hot tip!***
-If you want to copy over all of the 16S rRNA datasets from one folder, you could use the asterisk (wildcard).
+If you want to copy over all of the 16S rRNA datasets from one location, you could use the asterisk (wildcard).
 For example:
 `cp /usr/local/data/Tara_datasets/North_Pacific/*16S* .`
 That would copy over all of the files containing `16S` in their title in the North Pacific folder.